10 tips on how to become more socially responsible in the natural ingredients for cosmetics sector

 Global companies and European consumers are becoming increasingly aware of social standards along the supply chain for cosmetics products.
-Exporters of natural ingredients for cosmetics should therefore take social responsibility into account.
+Exporters of natural ingredients for cosmetics should, therefore, take social responsibility into account.
 This study presents options for steps you could take to increase social responsibility in your production practices and export business.
-It also shows how working to become more socially responsible could help improve your reputation and customer loyalty, as well as potentially increasing opportunities for accessing the European market.
+It also shows how working to become more socially responsible could help improve your reputation and customer loyalty, as well as potentially increase opportunities for accessing the European market.

 Contents of this page